-- (a) deceased applicant lists heir as a co- applicant or household member on the application, and - (b) heir submits a recorded will or trust which states that they are potential heir to the damaged property.
-The recorder Will or Trust must grant the property to the applicant heir in the administration.
+- Deceased applicant lists heir as a co-applicant or household member on the application, and - heir submits a recorded Will or Trust which states that they are a potential heir to the damaged property.
+The recorded Will or Trust must grant the property to the applicant's heir in the administration.